Olds 3

 Recommended For

 The Olds 3 is a medium-deep-cup Bb trumpet mouthpiece featuring a 16.7mm rim diameter and 3.7mm throat.
 It has a medium-large backbore, standard shank.
 Well-suited for orchestral playing.
 This model has been discontinued.
+Use these measurements as a comparison starting point: fit and response still depend on the player, dental structure, instrument receiver, and each manufacturer's measuring method.

 ⚠️ Critical Note Before You Buy